kjerandp/CoPilot/README.md

     // the primary key (PK) and that it maps to the column name "ProductID".
     // The null-argument is passed to prevent CoPilot setting a default value
-    // as it assumes key columns are Identity-columns (auto-sequence) mapper.Map<Customer>("Customers").AddKey(r => r.CustomerId, "CustomerID", null).MaxSize(5);
+    // as it assumes key columns are Identity-columns (auto-sequence)
+    // We are also setting a max size according to the column constraint in the db. mapper.Map<Customer>("Customers").AddKey(r => r.CustomerId, "CustomerID", null).MaxSize(5);

     // Maps the Employee POCO to the Employees table and specifying